PublioElio/School-42-Born2beroot/README.md

 - users : shows a list of all currently logged in users.
 - cat /etc/passwd | cut -d ":" -f 1 : displays a list of all users on the machine.
 - cat /etc/passwd | awk -F '{print $1}' : same as above.

+Group Management
+In the same way, we will have to manage user groups.
+Our default personal user must be in the sudo and user42 groups.
+The following commands need to be mastered for the evaluation:

+groupadd : creates a new group. gpasswd -a : adds a user to a group. gpasswd -d : removes a user from a group. groupdel : deletes a group. groups : displays the groups of a user. id -g : shows a user’s main group ID. getent group : displays a list of all users in a group.